Rahat-hosen4mj/nurjahan-jewelry/README.md

 * context Api
 * you can give review
 * show error mgs
-* add and delete part in database
+* add and delete jewelry in database
 * meaningfull component name
 * destructure